 The edge is where all the rain and melted snow that on your roof eventually ends up.
 Ice dams, clogged gutters and vegetation all serve to keep this area more wet for longer periods than any other point along the roof.
 As a result, shingles and roof boards in this area tend to deteriorate more quickly, allowing squirrels the opportunity to create openings.

-The way a squirrel’s mouth is designed makes it difficult for them gnaw holes through the top of your roof.
+The way a squirrel’s mouth is designed makes it difficult for them to gnaw holes through the top of your roof.
 The roof edge provides an angle for them to work and chew at until they can create a space large enough for them to enter.

-Roof-Soffit Intersections are most often found where two roof meet.
+Roof-Soffit Intersections are most often found where two parts of the roof meet.
 At these points, shingles from the lower roof meet with the soffit from the upper section.
 When soffits are installed they often fail to meet flush with the shingle below.
 The resulting gap allows squirrels to run straight into your attic.